 Parents on family leave are able to get more sleep than those who must return to work.
 They are also more likely to get more exercise and eat healthy foods.
 With regular rest and physical wellness, parents are better able to fight physical and mental illnesses.

 Reduces Financial Stress

-Companies may provide some paid family leave benefits, but policies vary in terms of how they cover leave for birthing and non-birthing parents.
-Paid family leave alleviates some stress, allowing parents to focus on their family and their health.
+Companies may provide some paid parental leave benefits, but policies vary in terms of how they cover leave for birthing and non-birthing parents.
+Paid parental leave alleviates some stress, allowing parents to focus on their family and their health.
 Workers can put their savings toward an emergency fund or a retirement plan, making them financially healthy.

 Reduces Workforce Attrition